 We mentioned that Icelanders, in their early days of their civilization, were farmers.
 So this obviously encouraged them to have lamb in their farms and they have a great variety of lamb dishes in their cuisine.
 In fact, Iceland serves the best dishes of lamb.
 As a pro tip, make sure to order your lamb with a soup. they have a great variety of soups which match the taste of lamb there is your proper meal.

 If you are feeling to go the extra mile, try out the svio (Sheep’s head).
 This traditional Icelandic dish is a sheep’s head cut in half and boiled.
 It originated from a time when people couldn’t afford to let any part of the animal go to waste.

 Who wants to eat Ice cream in Iceland right?. you might have this feeling because Iceland is already cold enough and you prefer hot snacks instead of ice cream.
 But Icelanders love their ice cream and they eat it all year long.
 It doesn’t matter if it’s rain, hail or shine, Icelanders are obsessed with their ice cream.
 So go ahead and keep your feelings aside and try out an ice cream in the cold.
 Trust me, you will understand why the Icelanders love it so much.

 We bought you the history of Icelandic cuisine.
 We brought you a few of their main food items.
 Our goal was to give you as much as information you need to prepare for your culinary tour to Iceland.
 But one article is not enough to bring out the whole deal.
-So lets take the gist.
+So let us take the gist.
 Your main focus when you visit Iceland should be to understand their food culture.
-Meanwhile you should try out a few different dishes and get to know the taste.
+Meanwhile, you should try out a few different dishes and get to know their taste.
 It will be helpful to ask the locals about the food they love.
-If possible, try out a home cooked meal from a local neighborhood.
+If possible, try out a home-cooked meal from a local neighborhood.
 And try to visit more than two or three locations in order to understand how the food is different within the regions of Iceland.
 Happy journey!.